Global route / Europe-Mediterranean

 The western Mediterranean is generally very clear.
 Even in winter, this route rarely has significant cloud.

-What is the best side of plane for Barcelona to Palma?
+What is the best side for Barcelona to Palma?

-For the best window seat views on the Barcelona to Palma flight, choose the RIGHT side.
-Notable landmarks visible include Barcelona Eixample & Sagrada Família, Ebro River Delta, Serra de Tramuntana, and 2 more.
+Key landmarks include Barcelona Eixample & Sagrada Família, Ebro River Delta, Serra de Tramuntana.